 Anyone with disabilities or health problems can train, as long as they consult their doctor and inform our instructor of any risks to health, or issues that effect fitness on the Health and Fitness Form provided, these will need to be updated as and when any new health concerns arise, we reserve the right to refuse to train anyone on medical grounds.

 Do you have gradings?

-We have a grading colour system from white to black, we grade skills individually and dynamically as we work through the syllabus towards the next level grade colour, and each grade colour from white to blue represents students ability based on a certain number of skills learnt, then students restart the syllabus and work towards expert level through purple to brown grade, restarting the syllabus again to work towards the mastery level of black grade.
-Students move up through the grades when they reach the required competency for each skill set in the syllabus, we have a grading book for students own record of achievement, although we maintain a record of students individual progress ourselves.
+We have a grading system that goes from white to black, we grade skills individually and dynamically as we work through the syllabus towards the next level grade colour, and each grade colour represents students ability based on a certain number of skills learnt, with that number of skills increasing with each grade, but also mastering previous skills from lower grades.
+Students move up through the grades when they reach the required competency for each skill for their level in the syllabus, we have a grading book for students own record of achievement, although we maintain a record of students individual progress ourselves.

 A more in depth look at the Close Combat grading system and the syllabus can be found on the grading page available in the top menu.